Research in PICU

 The Starship Paediatric Intensive Care Unit has a strong commitment to clinical research and an active research programme that aims to translate research outcomes into sustainable improvements in clinical practice.

-In addition to the current projects, the PICU consultants and fellows have successfully completed several independent projects that have provided a strong foundation for the growth of clinical research within PICU.
+In addition to these projects, PICU consultants, fellows and nursing staff have successfully completed several independent projects that have provided a strong foundation for the growth of clinical research within PICU.

 If you would like to know more about the PICU Research Programme you can contact: